Susan A. Martinis

 Professor Martinis earned tenure in Houston, Texas where she received the University of Houston’s highest teaching honor, the Enron Teaching Excellence Award as well as the College of Natural Sciences and Mathematics Teaching Excellence Award.
 She was also recognized by the Houston Alumni Organization with the Outstanding Faculty Award.

 Professor Martinis’ research focuses on mechanisms, evolution, and biomedical applications of protein synthesis and RNA-protein interactions.
-Her investigations center on the family of aminoacyl-tRNA synthetases, in particular leucyl-tRNA synthetase, where she has made significant contributions for 30 years to understand quality control mechanisms, tRNA recognition, non-canonical roles in mitochondrial group I intron splicing, as well as novel activities of human enzymes.
-Her research program has been federally supported by the National Institutes of Health and the National Science Foundation.
-She has also received previous funding from the W.M.
+Her investigations center on the family of aminoacyl-tRNA synthetases, in particular leucyl-tRNA synthetase, where she has made significant contributions for over 30 years to understand quality control mechanisms, tRNA recognition, non-canonical roles in mitochondrial group I intron splicing, as well as novel activities of human enzymes.
+Her research program has been federally supported by the National Institutes of Health and National Science Foundation.
+She has also received funding from the W.M.
 Keck Foundation, the Human Frontiers Science Program, The Robert A. Welch Foundation, the American Chemical Society Petroleum Research Fund, and the Texas Advanced Research Program.
-The goal of her current research team is to discover and characterize non-canonical activities of as many as twenty splice variants of mammalian leucyl-tRNA synthetases.
-Break-throughs in understanding the evolution of tRNA synthetase activities have the potential to redefine systems biology and yield innovative biomedical therapeutics.